 BIO 240 ZOOLOGY is a survey of the animal kingdom and study of the biology of animals in their natural environment.
 Prerequisite: BIO 140 or BIO 270/271.
-4 credit hours.

 BIO 244 BOTANY is an indepth study of the plant kingdom with emphasis on the study of plants in their natural habitat.
 Prerequisite: BIO 140 or BIO 270/271.
-4 credit hours.